Ygarr/chatRedundant/README.md

-Simple chat for websockets techology acquisition.
+Simple chat with websockets techology.

-index.jsp contains form for user's nickname and password entering and binding it to new User's instance.
+index.jsp - form with user's nickname and password to enter and binding them to new User's instance.

-It is passed to Spring MVC controller MainController.java.
+User passes through SpringMVCcontroller  - MainController.java.

+Controller creates new MAV linked
+SUDDENLY
-Controller creates new ModelAndView linked to chat.jsp view page and passes User's instance to it
+to chat.jsp view page

-for user's nickname displaying in the header and in the chat window.
+and map User to it.
+To display user's nick in header and chat window.

 chat.jsp also contains js code providing connection to websocket endpoint(WHY!
-FOR WHAT!) in Chat.java.
+FOR WHAT!
+EXCLUDE!) in Chat.java.

 TODO: remove to the Underground JavaScript dependency on other PC, hibernate text config, UTF-DB support.